loft-sh/kiosk/README.md

 <summary><b>AccountQuota</b></summary>
 <br>

 AccountQuotas are defined and managed by Cluster Admins.
 AccountQuotas define cluster-wide aggregated limits for Accounts.
 The resources of all Spaces/Namespaces that belong to an Account count towards the aggregated limits defined in the AccountQuota.
-Similar to namespace which can be limited by multiple ResourceQuotas, an Account can be limited by multiple AccountQuotas.
+Similar to Namespaces which can be limited by multiple ResourceQuotas, an Account can be limited by multiple AccountQuotas.
 If the same limit (e.g. total CPU per Account) is defined by multiple AccountQuotas, the Account will be limited according to the lowest value.

 <br>
 </details>